 The waterfall at the end of this hike is divided into upper and lower falls.
 You can see both sections from the foot bridge.
 It is said to be named after Mr. Junaluska “Juney” Whank who might be buried in the area…

 Rainbow Falls | 5.4 miles | Cherokee Orchard Road

-One of the most popular hikes in the area, the Rainbow Falls trail leads to just what you’d expect – a beautiful waterfall where rainbows are often seen in the mist.
-If you continue on the trail past the falls, you’ll head up 6.7 miles to the summit of Mt.
+One of the most popular hikes in the area, the Rainbow Falls trail leads to just what you’d expect — a breathtaking waterfall where rainbows are often seen in the mist.
+If you continue past the falls, you’ll head 6.7 miles to the summit of Mt.
 LeConte, which is another fantastic option!

 Want more moderately difficult trails to check out?
-Try Abrams Falls (5 mi) at the Cades Cove Loop, Boogerman Trail (6.6 mi) at the Cataloochee Campground, Gregory Bald (10.6 mi) at Parson Branch Road, and Spence Field (10 mi) at the Cades Cove Picnic Area.
+Try Abrams Falls (5 miles) at the Cades Cove Loop, Boogerman Trail (6.6 miles) at the Cataloochee Campground, Gregory Bald (10.6 miles) at Parson Branch Road, and Spence Field (10 miles) at the Cades Cove Picnic Area.